willizhang/Sexual_identity_in_Stockholm_County/README.md

 <img src="images/SPHC_overview.png" width="65%" height="auto">

 <small>**Figure 1.
 Overview of the Baseline and Follow-Up Surveys in the Stockholm Public Health Cohort 2002–2021**<br><small>
 <small>The baseline surveys are denoted by blue-colored boxes, each labeled with the respective calendar year.
-Participants from each baseline survey were followed longitudinally through to 2021, which is indicated by grey-colored boxes alongside their corresponding years.<small>
+Participants from each baseline survey were followed prospectively through to 2021, which is indicated by grey-colored boxes alongside their corresponding years.<small>

 <br>